 However, more than a quarter of those treated with Ozempic did not cross this threshold.

 Ozempic® 2 mg dosage exists to help those who need extra glycemic control.

-In March 2022, the U.S. Food and Drug Administration (FDA) approved Ozempic® (semaglutide) 2 mg injectable.
+In August 2019, the Australia Therapeutic Goods Administration (TGA) approved Ozempic® (semaglutide) 2 mg injectable.
 This decision was based on clinical trial data showing that this dose leads to better A1C test results (it measures average blood sugar levels over the past 3 months) and weight loss.

 According to the website nps.org.au, a doctor can prescribe a maximum dose of 1 mg.